chipotle/Slimx/README.md

 	$db->get('mytable', 2, 'id');
 	$db->get('mytable', 'id >= ?
 AND id <= ?', array($x, $y));

 Note that the function differentiates between the first and second forms by testing to see whether the second argument is a string.
-So, you can't use the first form of this function if you have a table whose primary keys are strings (weirdo).
+So, you can't use the first form of this function if you have a table whose primary keys are strings.

 The `get` and `save` functions are meant to function together for minimalist CRUD functionality: